elastic/apm/specs/agents/tracing-spans-drop-fast-exit.md

 Exit spans that execute faster than this threshold are attempted to be discarded.

 In some cases exit spans cannot be discarded.
-Spans that propagate the trace context to downstream services, such as outgoing HTTP requests, can't be discarded.
+For example, spans that propagate the trace context to downstream services, such as outgoing HTTP requests, can't be discarded.
 However, external calls that don't propagate context,